curran/UMLComputingII/README.md

    * mystring.c
    * demo.c or main.c - tests some of the function
    * tests.c - based on the texts.c from IntArray, modified to test the MyString functions

+## C Reference

+To compile and run your code, say `main.c`, use the following commands:

+    gcc main.c
+    ./a.out